f1datajunkie/jupyterlite-fastf1/src/05_how_to_use_this_repo.md

 # How To Use This Repository

-The [`f1datajunkie/jupyterlite-fastf1/`](https://github.com/f1datajunkie/jupyterlite-fastf1/) repository is defined as a template repository, which means you can easily clone it and use it to construct your own JupyterLite environment.
+The [`f1datajunkie/jupyterlite-fastf1/`](https://github.com/f1datajunkie/jupyterlite-fastf1/) repository is defined as a template repository, which means you can easily clone it and use it to construct your own JupyterLite environment. *Alternatively, you can just access the JuptyerLite environment from the GitHub pages site built from this repo [here](../).
+See the [`demo.ipynb`](../lab/index.html?path=demo.ipynb) notebook for example usage.*

 The repository includes a Github Action that will build an appropriately configured JupyterLite site.